AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 Before you start the Experience Manager Guides 4.6.0 upgrade process, ensure that you have:

-1. Upgraded to Experience Manager Guides version 4.3.1, 4.3.0, or 4.2.1 (Hotfix 4.2.1.3) and completed their respective installation step.
+1. Upgraded to Experience Manager Guides version 4.3.1, 4.3.0, or 4.2.1 (Hotfix 4.2.1.3).
 1. (Optional) Closed all translation tasks.
 1. Changed the log level to **INFO** for `com.adobe.fmdita.translationservices.TranslationMapUpgradeScript` class and append these logs in a new log file, for example, `logs/translation_upgrade.log`.

 **Install version 4.6.0**